The-Politico/django-slack-forms/docs/Creating-Forms.md

 ```

 ### UI Schema
 This app takes inspiration from `react-jsonschema-form` but instead of rendering components, it renders an object that can be interpreted by Slack.
 It's formed by creating a dictionary with keys that match those in your JSON Schemas `properties`.
-Those dictionaries can then take the following options which help define what it's form input looks like.
+Those dictionaries can then take the following options which help define what its form input looks like.
 All of those properties have default values so none of them are required.
+In fact, a UI schema isn't required either. `django-slack-forms` will create a default form given the default values.

-For those familiar with Slack's form schema, I've provided the corresponding Slack property each of these is mapped to.
+<em>For those familiar with Slack's form schema, I've provided the corresponding Slack property each of these is mapped to.</em>

 | Property        | Description            | Required | Default  | Example     | Slack Prop               |
 | --------------- | ---------------------- | -------- | -------- | ----------- | ------------------------ |